shuyuzheng/synergyfinder/README.md

 In case you use the package in your work, we do appreciate a cition to our publication:

 He L, Kulesskiy E, Saarela J, Turunen L, Wennerberg K, Aittokallio T, et al. (2018) Methods for High-throughput Drug Combination Screening and Synergy Scoring.
 In: von Stechow L, editor.
 Cancer Systems Biology: Methods and Protocols.
-New York, NY: Springer New York; 2018. p 351-98.
+New York, NY: Springer New York.
+P351-98.